stleerh/blog2/announcing.md

 You will need your own tools to do the analysis and audit report.
 Network Observability provides a way to export the flow data via Kafka so you can use any software that can accept a Kafka stream.
-Please note that in OpenShift 4.12, export data to Kafka is a tech preview feature.
+Please note that in OpenShift 4.12, export Kafka data is a Technical Preview feature.

 To set this up, make sure you have Kafka installed for Network Observability.
 In Kafka, create a specific Kafka topic for exporting, separate from the one